zhulinchng/marker/README.md

 ## Chunks

 Chunks format is similar to JSON, but flattens everything into a single list instead of a tree.
 Only the top level blocks from each page show up.
 It also has the full HTML of each block inside, so you don't need to crawl the tree to reconstruct it.
+This enable flexible and easy chunking for RAG.

 ## Metadata